 Consider Options Based on Your Child’s Age

-There are great credit cards for students that offer low interest rates, no fees and the ability to earn rewards for purchases, but your high schooler must be least 18 years old before he or she can apply for one.
+There are great credit cards for students that offer low interest rates and the ability to earn rewards for purchases, but your high schooler must be least 18 years old before he or she can apply for a card of their own..

 Get cash back on gas and restaurants with Discover it® Chrome.

 Assuming your high schooler is of age, you have several options to help them build credit:

 - Help your child apply for a store credit card.
 Store credit cards may not require applicants to have as robust a credit history as many major credit card issuers, so they can be a good way for high schoolers to build credit in their own name and learn to use credit.
 Because store cards are not widely accepted and usually have low credit lines, they may allow you to maintain more control over how, and when, your child uses the card.

 - Encourage your child to save for a secured credit card.
 Secured credit cards can be great credit cards for those who are new to credit to learn how to use their card responsibly and build a credit history.
 Although your high schooler will need to deposit a small sum of money to secure the credit line (which varies by creditor), there are plenty of good secured credit card options that report credit activity to the credit bureaus monthly and offer rewards.
 Once your high schooler proves a history of using their card responsibly and making timely payments, they may be offered the opportunity to graduate to an unsecured credit card (at which point the money deposited to secure the credit line may be returned).